rhashimoto/poolqueue/README.md

 A PoolQueue `Promise` holds a shared pointer to its state.
 Copying a `Promise` produces another reference to the same state, not a brand new `Promise`.
 This allows lambdas to capture `Promise`s by value.

+Note that unlike Javascript, a PoolQueue `Promise` callback must return a value.
+This requirement helps to avoid a common programming mistake that is hard to debug.
+If a callback does not compute a meaningful result then a dummy value, e.g. `nullptr`, can be returned.

 A `Promise` can be closed to `then()` and `except()` methods, either explicitly using `close()` or implicitly by passing an `onFulfil`